 I have gradually built up my confidence in learning to write academically, through learning specific skills, receiving feedback and putting the skills into practice.
 I received a really good grounding in maths, study skills, law, and social sciences and human rights.

-I am about to embark on my first year in Sociology and I feel excited, more confident and ready to embark on this journey, having completed the Integrated Foundation Year first.
+I am about to embark on my first year in Sociology and I feel excited, more confident and ready to start the journey, having completed the Integrated Foundation Year first.

 The University of Sunderland is a very inclusive, friendly and supportive university, so I would definitely recommend it.
-If you are considering studying here I would advise that you attend the open days and get the chance to speak to lecturers and current students about the course you are interested in.
+If you are considering studying here, I would advise that you attend the open days and get the chance to speak to lecturers and current students about the course you're interested in.
 I found the staff and students very enthusiastic and this was important in my choice.

 So far, my time at Sunderland has been exciting, challenging, confidence-building and informative.”

 Please note, this course is not currently recruiting.

 Published 19 May 2020